aschyolokov/aschyolokov/README.md

 Hi!
 My name is Alexander Schyolokov.
-I'm a HTML Developer (or HTMLcoder or UI Developer, or Layout Designer - as you wish 😊) and Junior Frontend Developer.
+I'm a Frontend Developer.

-I’m interested in Interface Layout, JavaScript, a little Flutter.
+I’m interested in JavaScript/TypeScript, React.

 <!---
 aschyolokov/aschyolokov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.